DUNE-DAQ/nanorc/docs/README.md

 This tutorial assumes you run on a linux host with /cvmfs mounted, such as lxplus at CERN.

-To run with Kubernetes support, scroll down to the "Kubernetes support" section
+_If you want to run with Kubernetes support, the "Kubernetes support" section is later in this document_

 ### Setup